Bedrock-OSS/bedrock-wiki/docs/nbt/nbt-in-depth.md

 - Reverse `0xDD 0xCC 0xBB 0xAA 0x44 0x33 0x22 0x11`
 - Write `dd cc bb aa   44 33 22 11`
 - Done (when reading the number just go backwards this example.)

+## Network-Little-Endian
+Network-Little-Endian is a bit more uncommon and only used in the Bedrock protocol to serialize NBTs.
+It uses variable integers (also called varints) instead of fixed size integers.

+VarInt encodes integers in blocks of seven bits; the MSB is set for every byte but the last, in which it is cleared.
+Signed values are first converted to an unsigned representation using ZigZag encoding (also described on the page linked below), and then encoded as every other unsigned number.
+More information on VarInts is available at [Google's proto buf documentation](https://protobuf.dev/programming-guides/encoding/).

+All following data types in NBTs are represented by VarInts: `Int32` and `Int64`.
+(Warning!
+This excludes both `Byte` and `Int16`, as well as `Float` and `Double` which use the Little-Endian encoding, hence the name Network-Little-Endian).

+Further changes:

+- Strings are prefixed by an Int32 storing their length using VarInt encoding.
+- Lists are also prefixed by an Int32 storing their length using VarInt encoding.